 - Everyone is encouraged to join together in the Commons for worship.
 Childcare for babies and toddlers is available in the nursery each week from 10:00-12:30.

 - After the first 15 minutes or so, all the children, youth and RE teachers leave to go to their classes.

 - After the Sunday service we ask all parents to pick their children up promptly from their RE classes.

-- The nursery is open until 12:30 so parents can have a chance to socialize after church.
+- The nursery is open until 12:30 so parents of babies and toddlers can have a chance to socialize after church.